-Yet, once the draft investment plan is complete and being socialized with other stakeholders, the timeconsuming and ad-hoc negotiating process begins.
+Yet, once the draft investment plan is complete and being socialized with other stakeholders, the time-consuming and ad-hoc negotiating process begins.
 For example, the sustainability specialists express concern that environmental stewardship was not considered in the plan.
-Or the local community advocates argue that the importance of economic development has been ignored in the strategy.
+Or the urban planning advocates argue that the impact on the local economy has been ignored in the strategy.
 Because such a limited range of stakeholders tends to spearhead the capital planning process, getting buy-in on the final plan fractures relationships and wastes time.